National Conservation Lands

-The Conservation System was created in 2000, but without Congressional authorization, there was no guarantee that the System would be permanent.
+When the Conservation System was created in 2000 without Congressional authorization, there was no guarantee that the System would be permanent.
 The National Landscape Conservation System Act was signed into law in March 2009 as part of the Omnibus Public Land Management Act of 2009.
 The Act permanently unified the individual units as a public lands System, protecting the System in law so that it would no longer exist at the pleasure of each president.
 This marked the first new congressionally authorized public lands system in decades.

 The act also added 1200000 acre of new designations to the System, including a National Monument, three National Conservation Areas, Wilderness, Wild and Scenic Rivers and National Scenic Trails.